jmlcode/p2-ab-testing/README.md

 * This project was completed as one of the mandatory requirements for the Data Analyst Nanodegree at Udacity.
 * Online resources including discussions in [Stack Overflow](https://stackoverflow.com/) and technical documentations for packages and methods were referenced throughout the data wrangling and analysis processes.
 * Online documentation from `statsmodels` for `stats.proportion.proportions_ztest()` [link](https://www.statsmodels.org/dev/generated/statsmodels.stats.proportion.proportions_ztest.html) was referenced during two-sample Z-test from __Part II__.
+* First improvement from v1.0 was motivated by the discussion in [Stack Overflow](https://softwareengineering.stackexchange.com/questions/254475/how-do-i-move-away-from-the-for-loop-school-of-thought).